Does Your World Seem Dull & Draining And You Don’t Know Why?

 We believe in the importance of treating the whole person and may incorporate multiple types of therapy in your treatment plan.
 Your counselor will look at every aspect of your life to help you work through depression with your mind, body, emotions, and spirit.
 Sometimes, a trip to the doctor can help you discover a hormonal imbalance, physical symptoms, or an illness that might be contributing to your lack of motivation.
 We will also look at your lifestyle and examine the external resources you have at your disposal.

 There may also be new solutions to the problems or issues you are facing in your life.
 We can help you assess what is working and what isn’t working and find a new way.
+Learning to set healthy boundaries in relationships and home and work can have a big impact in reducing symptoms of depression.
 Since we are trained in multiple therapy types including career and relationship counseling, we can help you create a plan to improve your life situation.
 Overcoming depression is often a comprehensive treatment approach.

 We believe that you have resources, skills, and talents within yourself that you can use to turn your outlook around with the use of new skills.
 Your counselor will help you find those resources and put them to use.
 Through talk therapy, cognitive-behavioral therapy, and lifestyle changes, you can begin to feel alive again.